JustVldKsh/soundsphere-wiki/skinning/basic-guide.md

 ---

 ## Basic skin structure
-* Skins should be named `<filename>.skin.lua`, for example `4key.skin.lua` and should go in their respective skin folder, for example `skins/example-skin`.
+* Skins should contain `skin` in the filename and have extension `.lua`, probably the most convenient and universal method of doing so is `<filename>.skin.lua`, and should go in their respective skin folder, for example `skins/example-skin`.
 * * Note: if you want to add more than one keymode to your skin, you'll have to create another skin file(s) in the same folder.
 * Skin's textures can be located anywhere in the skin folder.
 * Things are layered on the screen in the order of their appearance in the skin file.